Robert Spaemann

 Robert Spaemann (5 May 1927 – 10 December 2018) was a German Catholic philosopher.
 He is considered a member of the Ritter School.

 Spaemann's focus was on Christian ethics.
 He was known for his work in bioethics, ecology and human rights.
 Although not yet widely translated into languages other than his native German, Spaemann was internationally known, and his work was highly regarded by Pope Benedict XVI He was also a personal advisor of Pope John Paul II and a friend of Joseph Ratzinger.

 Life

-Robert Spaemann was born in Berlin in 1927 to Heinrich Spaemann and Ruth Krämer.
-His parents were originally radical atheists, but both entered the Catholic Church in 1930, and after his mother's early death, his father was ordained a Catholic priest in 1942.
+Robert Spaemann was born in Berlin on 5 May 1927 to Heinrich Spaemann and Ruth Krämer.
+His parents originally had been radical atheists, but both entered the Catholic Church in 1930, and after his mother's early death, his father was ordained a Catholic priest in 1942.

 Spaemann studied at the University of Münster, where in 1962, he was awarded his Habilitation.
-He was Professor of Philosophy at the Universities of Stuttgart (until 1968), Heidelberg (until 1972) and Munich, where he worked until he was made Emeritus Professor in 1992.
-He also became Honorary Professor at University of Salzburg and was awarded an honorary doctorate by the Catholic University of Lublin in 2012.
+He was Professor of Philosophy at the University of Stuttgart (until 1968), at Heidelberg University (until 1972), and at LMU Munich, where he was made Emeritus Professor in 1992.
+He also became Honorary Professor at the University of Salzburg, and was awarded an honorary doctorate by the Catholic University of Lublin in 2012.